 It’s easy to acknowledge that we need more peace in our world, but it can be hard to know how to promote it best.
 As parents, grandparents, caregivers, and teachers, we need to help promote peace for the next generation.
 As Maria Montessori said, “Establishing lasting peace is the work of education; all politics can do is keep us out of war.”

 One of the best ways to promote peace is to help children respect all people, regardless of culture or belief.
-I’m excited that we’ll be starting a peace unit next week.
-Today, I want to let you know about some wonderful holidays around the world resources that can teach about other cultures, develop academic skills, and, most importantly, promote peace.
+Last year, we spent a month with a peace unit.
+I want to let you know about some wonderful holidays around the world resources that can teach about other cultures, develop academic skills, and, most importantly, promote peace.
 They’ve even been expanded since last year!

 Disclosure: Disclosure: I’ve been given a copy of these materials to review.
 My opinions are honest and my own.
 This post contains affiliate links (at no cost to you).